 Instructions

-- Add all of the ingredients (only 1/3 cup marinara sauce), except for the chicken, to a large bowl and thoroughly combine.
+- Add egg, breadcrumbs, mozzarella cheese, Parmesan cheese, basil, and ⅓ cup of marinara sauce to a large bowl and thoroughly combine.

-- Bake uncovered for about 15 minutes or until chicken is cooked through and no longer pink.
+- Bake uncovered for 15-20 minutes or until chicken is no longer pink and reaches an internal temperature of 165 °F

 Toni | Boulder Locavore